Exodromy: Spectral higher topoi

 \begin{dfn} Let $S$ be a spectral topological space and $\XX$ an $S$-stratified \topos.
-We say that an object $F\in \XX$ is \emph{formally constructible} (or \emph{formally $ S $-constructible}) if and only if there exist a finite poset $P$ and a constructible stratification $\fromto{S}{P}$ of proposets such that $F$ is formally $P$-constructible.
-We say that $F$ is \emph{constructible} (or \emph{$S$-constructible}) if and only if there exist a poset $P$ and a finite constructible stratification $\fromto{S}{P}$ of proposets such that $F$ is $P$-constructible.
+We say that an object $F\in \XX$ is \defn{formally constructible} (or \defn{formally $ S $-constructible}) if and only if there exist a finite poset $P$ and a constructible stratification $\fromto{S}{P}$ such that $F$ is formally $P$-constructible.
+We say that $F$ is \defn{constructible} (or \defn{$S$-constructible}) if and only if there exist a poset $P$ and a finite constructible stratification $\fromto{S}{P}$ such that $F$ is $P$-constructible.